csvance/csvance.github.io/_posts/2017-12-29-RNN-seed-problem.markdown

 </code>
 </pre>
 ### Sequence Size
 If you have a sequence larger than your maximum size, start removing the first element before you append a new one.
 This will have no bearing on prediction because the network will learn how to handle this.
-I have had luck using sequence lengths half the length of my average sequence.

 ## Examples
 - [Preprocessing][preprocess]